Chart Color Schemes

 The employment landscape in Darlington shows performance that lags behind national averages across key labour market indicators

-Over the past year, it maintained relative employment stability.
-The area had an unemployment rate of 6.4% compared to Greater Sydney's 4.2%, and workforce participation at 66.5% versus Greater Sydney's 60.0%.
-Key industries for residents were professional & technical, education & training, and health care & social assistance.
-Darlington specialized in professional & technical jobs with an employment share of 1.7 times the regional level, but had lower construction representation at 5.2% compared to the regional average of 8.6%.
+As of September 2025, Darlington has 1,865 residents in work, with an unemployment rate of 6.2% compared to Greater Sydney's 4.2%.
+Workforce participation stands at 66.5% versus Greater Sydney's 60.0%.
+Key industries for employment among residents are professional & technical, education & training, and health care & social assistance.
+Darlington specializes in professional & technical jobs, with an employment share 1.7 times the regional level.

 Frequently Asked Questions - Employment